orb-community/pktvisor/README.md

 ```
 2. *Start the collector daemon*

 This will run in the background and stay running.
-Note that the final two arguments request `pktvisord` binary (with the final 'd' for daemon),
+Note that the final two arguments request `pktvisord` binary (with the
-and to packet capture on the `any` ethernet interface.
-You may substitute that for
+final 'd' for daemon), and to packet capture on the `any` ethernet interface.
+You may substitute that for a known
-a known interface on your device.
+interface on your device.
+Note that this requires docker host networking to observe traffic outside the container:
 ```
 docker run --rm --net=host -d ns1labs/pktvisor pktvisord any
 ```
 3. *Run the command line UI*

 After the collector is running, you can visualize results locally with the included UI.
-This command will run the command line UI (`pktvisor` with no 'd') in the foreground, and exit when Ctrl-C is pressed
+This command will run the
+command line UI (`pktvisor-cli`) in the foreground, and exit when Ctrl-C is pressed
 ```
-docker run -it --rm --net=host ns1labs/pktvisor pktvisor
+docker run -it --rm --net=host ns1labs/pktvisor pktvisor-cli
 ```

 See usage examples below for more complex scenarios, including specification of the local host IP(s) and Geo support.